Visiting the Grant Museum of Zoology, London

-The Grant Museum of Zoology is one of the most fascinating museums in London.
+The Grant Museum of Zoology is one of London’s most fascinating museums.

 It’s a small but mighty museum that’s off the tourist radar, and home to some of the strangest displays we’ve ever seen in a museum, namely a jar of moles and a wall of mouse bones.

-The jar of moles seems to be a favourite among visitors, to the extent that it has been turned into a pin badge that you can buy.
+The jar of moles seems to be a favourite among visitors, to the extent that it has been turned into a pin badge for sale.

-It’s unknown why 18 moles are rammed into one jar, but storing multiple specimens in one jar has benefits.
+It’s unclear why 18 moles are kept in a single jar, but storing multiple specimens in one jar has benefits.

-It cuts costs by efficiently storing many specimens and also makes them easier to transport.
+It reduces costs by efficiently storing multiple specimens and makes them easier to transport.

-These particular specimens could have belonged to a researcher studying moles, where multiple were required, or they would have been dissected by a class, one for each student.
+These specimens could have belonged to a researcher studying moles, who required multiple, or they would have been dissected by a class, one per student.

-Should you want to access the museum for research visits, you can do so on weekday mornings between 10:00 am and 1:00 pm, which must be booked in advance by emailing museums@ucl.ac.uk.
+Should you wish to access the museum for research visits, you can do so on weekday mornings between 10:00 am and 1:00 pm, and must book in advance by emailing museums@ucl.ac.uk.

 A Brief History of the Museum